thecsea/pug-extract-loader/README.md

 # pug-extract-loader
 [![npm version](https://badge.fury.io/js/pug-extract-loader.svg)](https://badge.fury.io/js/pug-extract-loader)

-webpack loader to extract pug to HTML, calling all dependencies found in the code
+Webpack loader to extract pug to HTML, calling all dependencies found in the code

-this loader is projected to be appended to [pug-loader](https://github.com/pugjs/pug-loader)
+This loader is projected to be appended to [pug-loader](https://github.com/pugjs/pug-loader)
-[file-loader](https://github.com/webpack-contrib/file-loader) can be appended to this loader
+[File-loader](https://github.com/webpack-contrib/file-loader) can be appended to this loader

 ## Usage